If you would like to read this article in Italian please click here

 Se vuoi leggere questo articolo in italiano clicca qui

-CGA’s research provides actionable insights into brand advocacy opportunities across the Italian On Premise and global markets to help suppliers understand how brands can benefit from their continued engagement.
-To learn more about CGA’s research capabilities and the bartender research, contact Graeme Loudon at email@example.com.
+CGA’s research provides actionable insights into brand advocacy opportunities across the Italian On Premise and global markets to help suppliers understand how to successfully engage bartenders.
+To learn more about CGA’s global bartender research, contact Graeme Loudon at email@example.com